-I couldn’t resist – a heart shaped whoopie pie pan – and a 30% off coupon.
-I had to buy it!
-So no excuses but to come up with an easy gluten free whoopie recipe for Valentine’s Day!
+I couldn’t resist buying this adorable heart shaped whoopie pie pan.
+So inspired I had to come up with an easy gluten free whoopie recipe for Valentine’s Day!
 You won’t believe how easy it is to make these gluten free dessert treats:

 What is a whoopie pie?